andrewbutterfield/reasonEq/doc/TUTORIAL.md

 ```

-We see the the `PropEquiv` theory has no conectures anymore,
+We see the the `PropEquiv` theory has no conjectures anymore,
 but a new law (“≡_id”) instead.
 This law differs from the axioms in `PropAxioms` in that it is marked with `∎` instead of `⊤` to show that it is a theorem with a proof, rather than an axiom.

 ## Next Steps.